certifiedbice/charter-ascendion-technical/README.md

 Overall, I believe I have spent a little over 24 hours total on this so I hope you like it.

+One final note, as this project is something I have chosen to exploit to my advantage, I will be maintaining it for a short time before moving it to a different organization and into the application scaffold collections there.
+In the mean time... you are welcome to follow it for changes and updates as it evolves beyond the scope of this exercise.

 ## Author

 -   Bice